Fabien-R/kotlin-playground/Readme.md

 ## Tests
 /!\ WIP
 Tests are located [here](src/test/kotlin/com/fabien)

 I use Junit5 and its integrated framework jupiter  and [MockK](https://mockk.io/) for the mock library as it offers to write idiomatic Kotlin test code.

-// Test Kotest + arrow ?

-// TODO Integration test
-// TODO e2e tests
+API tests use (for now) the [Ktor TestApplication utility](https://ktor.io/docs/testing.html#overview).
+You can find them [here](src/test/kotlin/com/fabien/organisationIdentity/insee/OrganizationIdentityTest.kt).

-I also added [Kover plugin](https://github.com/Kotlin/kotlinx-kover) to generate code coverage and then send it to third party Codeco.
+I also added [Kover plugin](https://github.com/Kotlin/kotlinx-kover) to generate code coverage and then send it to third party [codecov](#Codecov): a [coverage dashboard](https://app.codecov.io/github/Fabien-R/kotlin-playground) is privately available.

-A dashboard is (privately?) available [here](https://app.codecov.io/github/Fabien-R/kotlin-playground)
+Tests are also executed during gitHook pre-commit and require to fil [environment-variables](.githooks/environment-variables)(gitHooks do not have access to IDE environment variables).

 ## Troubleshooting